HomeDing/homeding.github.io/recipes/remotedisplay.md

 # Remote Display for Temperature and Humidity

-> draft ???
+This recipe shows how to implement 2 devices

-This recipe implements a device with a locally attached display to display some information from another device.
+* A device named "displayding" with a locally attached display to display some information.
+* Another device with a DHT sensor that sends the sensor to the display.

+## Configuration of the display device

+The display device has no need to know about the sensor device because the sensor device will always send the actions across the network.
+Only the general display configuration and the displayText elements need to be configured.

-## Display configuration
+### Display general configuration

 There is a configuration required that corresponds to the chip inside the display and the protocol used to communicate with the display.